-No source water assessment for your drinking water source(s) has been conducted by the TCEQ for your water system.
-The report describes the susceptibility and the types of constituents that may come into contact with your drinking water based on human activities and natural conditions.
+No Source Water Assessment of your drinking water source(s) has been conducted by the Texas Commission on Environmental Quality (TCEQ) for your water system.
+The report describes the susceptibility and the types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
 The information in this assessment allows us to focus our source water protection strategies.